tnichols217/notes/EBME 105/2 - Design.md

 - Try it out to find out if it works or not
 - Moves from theory into real world practice

+#### Testing
+Testing to see if the product works on multiple levels in order:
+- Props
+- Bench Testing
+- Sim.
+- Tissues
+- Acute Animal
+- Cadaver
+- Chronic Animal
+- Live Human

 ### Verification

 Comparing the design back to the input to verify that it was build correctly